Which materials can beta particles penetrate?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-Beta particles are high-energy, high-speed electrons or positrons emitted during radioactive decay.
-Given their relatively small mass and charge, they have greater penetrating power compared to alpha particles but less than gamma rays.
+Beta particles are high-energy, high-speed electrons or positrons emitted by certain types of radioactive decay.
+Their penetration ability is greater than that of alpha particles but less than that of gamma rays.

 Subscribe